-SECTION 1 Understanding covered services
+SECTION 1 Understanding your out-of-pocket costs for covered services

 This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Leon MediDual.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.